 Parent-Child Class is a once-per-week class for children ages 18 months to 3.5 years.
 It is a great way for parents/grandparents/caregivers and children to begin their Waldorf Early Childhood journey together.
 It provides a bridge for young children as they prepare for preschool.
 It also provides a resource for parents who would like to incorporate Waldorf concepts into their home life.

 Classes are from 8:45-10:45 a.m. and meet once per week.
 We currently offer a choice of Mondays or Fridays.
 Session lengths vary.
-See the registration form (below) for details or visit our school.
+See the schedule and registration forms below for details.

 What happens in Parent-Child Class?